Supxr/qa-portfolio/Test-Cases/SauceDemo/Checkout-Page/TC_SD24_ADDING_QUANTITY.md

 **Test Case ID:** TC_SD_24<br>
 **Test Objectives:** To verify that the user can add more than one item of the same kind.<br>
-**Pre-conditions:** The user must be logged into the SauceDemo website checkout page with at least one item in the shopping cart.<br><br>
+**Pre-conditions:** The user must be logged into the SauceDemo shopping cart page with at least one item in the shopping cart.<br><br>

 **Test Steps:**
 1. Navigate to https://www.saucedemo.com/